MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-Core-on-Windows.md

 | 7.1.x Preview |     x64      | `HKLM\Software\Microsoft\PowerShellCore\InstalledVersions\39243d76-adaf-42b1-94fb-16ecf83237c8` |

 This can be used by administrators and developers to find the path to PowerShell.
-The `<GUID>` values will be the same for all preview and minor version releases.
+The `<GUID>` values are the same for all preview and minor version releases.
 The `<GUID>` values are changed for each major release.

 ## <a id="zip" />Installing the ZIP package